MikaAK/s3-plugin-webpack/README.md

 - `cdnizerOptions`: options to pass to [cdnizer](https://www.npmjs.com/package/cdnizer)
 - `basePathTransform`: transform the base path to add a folder name.
 Can return a promise or a string
 - `progress`: Enable progress bar (defaults true)
+- `priority`: priority order to your files as regex array.
+The ones not matched by regex are uploaded first.
+This rule becomes useful when avoiding s3 eventual consistency issues

 ### Contributing
 All contributions are welcome.
 Please make a pull request and make sure things still pass after running `npm run test`